Getting your body back after having a baby is not as hard as you might think.

 If this strains your neck, fold both hands behind your head, but don’t pull on your neck.
 Inhale as you lower your head and shoulders back down.

 - Curl-ups: When you can do 10 shoulder lifts, move on to this.
 Start in the same position on the floor.
 Lift your torso until it's about halfway between your knees and the floor behind you.
-Reach toward your knees and hold for 2 to 5 seconds.
+Reach toward your knees and hold for 2-5 seconds.
 Then, slowly lower yourself down.

 Don't forget to breathe.
 Exhale when you exert.
 Inhale when you relax.